-- Bandage materials
+- Bandage materials - Tourniquet

-- BP cuff

-- Commercial tourniquet

-• Selecting bandaging material
+Selecting bandaging material

 - 1. Apply direct pressure on the wound until bleeding is controlled. - 2.
 If bleeding is not controlled with direct pressure, use an escalating treatment plan of elevation above the level of the heart, and pressure points. - 3.
 After bleeding is controlled, apply dressing and bandage. - 4.
-If above measures are ineffective, apply a BP cuff or commercial tourniquet proximal to the wound.
+If above measures are ineffective, consider use of a commercial tourniquet.
+If available, a pneumatic tourniquet over a non-pneumatic tourniquet is preferred.